dibyendubiswas1998/Global-Energy-Trade-Analysis/README.md

-# Project Name:  Global Energy Trade Analysis
+# Global Energy Trade Analysis

 ### Problem Statement:
 One of the most unique power bi projects ideas is the Global Energy Trade